vratidc/manhole-website/contact.md

 **Openings:**

-Currently no positions are not open.
+Currently no positions are open.